PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Lecture/english.md

 Don't run this code yet, as it won't do anything! (if replit did not give you this code automatically then just copy paste the above).

-The above is the "main" function in C, and is a program code *starting point* that most computers use.
+The above code is the "main" function in C, and is the program *starting point* that most computers use.

 The word "int" in front of the function, tells C that `main` *returns* (aka "gives back") an *integer*.